james-y-yoon/satellite-remote-sensing/README.md

 - NetCDF4
 - Geopandas + Shapely

 If you have any questions or concerns about the provided scripts, please contact me at jyyoon@uw.edu.
-Any updates to the satellite L2 files may break the script.
+Any updates to the satellite L2 files may break the script, so use at your own risk.